grislyeye/three-meet/pages/classes/wise.md

 </header>

 You channel baleful energies through your body that withers the flesh of those it comes into contact with.
-Make a melee [spell attack](pages/combat/attacks.md?id=spell-attacks) against a target.
-On a hit, the target takes 3d10 damage.
+You gain the Baleful Touch (Melee 3d10) [attack](pages/combat/attacks.md).

 <header>